 Related: How to test a Filebeat configuration

-- Query the Kibana status API to confirm the target endpoint is reachable and available.
+- Confirm the target Kibana endpoint is available.

 $ sudo filebeat setup --dashboards -e -c /etc/filebeat/filebeat.yml Loading dashboards (Kibana must be running and reachable) Loaded dashboards